 With the ExtendAir cartridge installed or the scrubber packed, the next step is to install the canister onto the stand.
-It should be centered horizontally in the hood scoop with the perforated base side to the left and the open side to the right (See Figure 10).
+It should be centered horizontally in the hood scoop with the perforated base side to the left and the open side to the right.

-Rotate the canister to where the "locked" marking is oriented up and towards the front of the unit at approximately a 45 degree angle.
-This will place the loop hose fittings in the correct location once the head and end caps are installed.
+Rotate the canister to where the "locked" markings are oriented straight forward.
+This will place the counterlung fittings in the correct location once the head and end caps are installed (See Figure 10).